 Tom considered this for a moment, his eyes collapsing in on themselves as they crinkled in deep thought.
 "Nah," he decided, swiping the cigarette off the first man's lips and taking a deep drag from it.
 "Let's get the job done, boys, that's all that matters."

 The other two men nodded, taking in the wisdom of their boss's words, and went back to counting cash.

 On the floor above them a boy slumped in defeat, bound to a straight backed wooden chair.
 His golden eyes were lost in a sea of pain as he gazed down at the large suit of armor by his feet.
-Or, what had once been a large suit of armor, and was now many pieces of twisted metal.
-On the very top of the mountain of debris was a spiked helmet and a piece of armor inscribed with a strange runic circle.
-The circle had a large scratch running across it, cutting the circle almost in half.
+Or what had once been a large suit of armor and was now many pieces of twisted metal.
+On the very top of the mountain of debris were a spiked helmet and a piece of armor inscribed with a strange runic circle.
+The circle had a large scratch running across it, cutting the marking almost in half.
 Suddenly, a drop of liquid fell down upon it, running down the scratch until it disappeared in the faint light of the room.
-Blood, or a tear, perhaps.
+Blood, or a tear perhaps.